Modelling on the very large-scale connectome: Critical dynamics of discrete threshold models on the connectome

 Below the transition point, the avalanche survival exponent changes continuously in the range $0.2 < \delta < 0.7$ as shown in the inset of Fig.~\ref{ps-0.300.eps}.
 These effective exponents exhibit stabilization of $\delta_{\rm eff}(t)$ for $10^2 < t < 10^5$.
 Using the scaling relation (\ref{tau-del}), we get dynamical scaling exponents in the GP region: $1.2 < \tau_t \le 1.7$, overlapping with the human brain experimental values $1.5 < \tau < 2.4$ of~\cite{brainexp}.

 At and below the critical point, the avalanche size distributions also exhibit non-universal power-law tails, as shown in Fig.~\ref{elo-t2wlsw}, characterized by $\tau > 1.25(2)$, overlapping with the experiments $1 < \tau < 1.6$ of~\cite{brainexp}.
+Note, that log-periodic oscillations are superimposed on the power-laws, as a consequence of the modular graph topology, thus even in the last decade of the simulation data $10^4 < s \le 10^5$ we may see an upbending, instead of a cutoff.
 The collapse of averaged avalanche distributions $\Pi(t)$ for fixed temporal sizes $T$ as in \cite{Fried} was also studied.
 The inset of Fig.~\ref{elo-t2wlsw} displays a good a collapse, obtained for avalanches of temporal sizes $T = 25, 63, 218, 404$, using a vertical scaling $\Pi(t)/T^{0.34}$, which is near the experimental findings reported in~\cite{Fried}.
 Note also the asymmetric shape which is in agreement with the experiments but could not be reproduced by the model of Ref.~\cite{Fried}.

 In Ref.~\cite{CCdyncikk}, the connectome modifications included random removal of up to $20\%$ of directed connections and flipping the signs of the weights $W_{ij}$ of randomly selected edges.
 The random link removal affects the long-range connections more, as they are less frequent, than the short-range ones.
 Thus, this modification makes the connectome closer to reality in the sense of statistics, as it introduces asymmetry in the connections in an expected fraction and compensates the distortion of the MRI diffusion tensor imaging method, which underestimates local fiber tracts~\cite{Tractrev}.
 However, this edge thinning made the dynamics slower and the exponents a little bit smaller than the experimental values, suggesting that additional factors should also be taken into account.